moostjs/moostjs/docs/webapp/index.md

 └── [optional files...]
 ```

-**Optional files** are generated based on your choices in the CLI wizard:
+**Optional files** are created based on your answers:

-- If you opted for eslint and prettier: `.eslintrc.json`, `.prettierrc`, `.prettierignore`
+- If you picked eslint and prettier: `.eslintrc.json`, `.prettierrc`, `.prettierignore`
-- If you chose rollup as your bundler: `rollup.config.js`
+- If you picked rollup as your bundler: `rollup.config.js`

-## Step 2: Inspect Your Generated Code
+## Step 2: Let's see what we've got

-Two crucial parts of your application are scaffolded in the `src` directory: `main.ts` (your app entry point) and `app.controller.ts` (your basic "Hello, World!" controller).
+Two important parts of your application are created in the `src` directory: `main.ts` (the starting point for your app) and `app.controller.ts` (a basic "Hello, World!" controller).

 `main.ts`:
 ```ts